Brain injuries can often change everything about the way you think, act and feel.

 “I received really good physiotherapy from the John Radcliffe Hospital and Royal Berkshire Hospital, and also psychotherapy through CBNRT who, respectively, helped me to walk again and cope with all the pessimistic and horrible thoughts.
 I was referred to Headway Thames Valley – the brain injury charity, who had put together a group for people living with Brain Injury.”

-“This group along with the amazing Headway Thames Valley team, some of whom have sustained brain injury themselves such as the Manager, Jamie.
-With Bob, an Occupational Therapist who has specialised in brain injury for over 30 years, was the most incredible thing for me to help get back to normal, not just because of all the advice and activities presented by them but also by knowing and befriending others in a similar state to me.
+“This group along with the amazing Headway Thames Valley team, such as the Manager, Jamie and Bob, an Occupational Therapist who has specialised in brain injury for over 30 years, was the most incredible thing for me to help get back to normal, not just because of all the advice and activities presented by them but also by knowing and befriending others in a similar state to me.
 It was that point which I no longer felt alone in the world, that I wasn’t the only one going through this, and actually there are some people worse off than me.”

 Part of life after a brain injury is learning to do the usual day to day things slightly differently, but Sam is quick to point out that it shouldn’t stop you from achieving what you want to achieve.